 The Semi-Pro Baseball Circuit (SPBC) operates under the governance of the Professional Baseball Circuit (PBC) but consists of independent and unaffiliated baseball clubs competing at a semi-professional level.

-In order a place a bid for a player, use the /bid command anywhere in slack.
-Go to the PBC Slack Bot Instructions page for complete instructions on how to use it.
+To bid on an SPBC player, use the /bid command anywhere in Slack.
+See the PBC Slack Bot Instructions page page for full details.

-If only one bid is received before the next sim, the player will be purchased at the standard price of $10,000, regardless of the max bid submitted.
+If only one bid is received before the next sim, the player is purchased for the standard $10,000 price, regardless of the max bid submitted.

 Semi-pro players earning $16,500 or more will be automatically included in the PBC team's 35-man roster upon purchase.
 If a GM does not have sufficient room on their 35-man roster, the bid (or outbid) will be void.
 Players earning less than $16,500 will be secured under a PBC minor league contract upon acquisition.